 The company of like-minded music lovers and expert introductions to performances

-The New Year’s Eve performance of Beethoven’s Symphony No. 9 at the Konzerthaus
+The Vienna Symphony Orchestra’s New Year’s Eve concert of Beethoven’s Ninth Symphony at the Konzerthaus

 Days 1–5: Arrive in Prague and attend three performances, one at the historic Estates Theatre.
 Take a walking tour of the city, explore the castle district and wander the festive Christmas markets.
 Celebrate Christmas-eve with a traditional dinner.

 Days 6-9: Travel to Salzburg, Mozart’s birthplace, where we visit a range of sites and attend one performance.
 Take a day trip to the stunning Salzkammergut lake district of Austria.